Rhethwika999/Rhethwika999/README.md

 🎓 Microsoft Office Specialist: Excel Associate Certified by Microsoft

-🤖 Advanced Data Science and AI Program
-Certified by IBM · Conducted by Learnbay
+🤖 Advanced Data Science and AI Program ( 1 year program) Certified by IBM · Conducted by Learnbay

 🐍 Programming, DataStructure and Algorithms using Python